 Acupuncture is an alternative medicine methodology originating in ancient China, that involves manipulating very fine, solid needles that have been inserted into acupuncture points in the skin.
 Of these disposable needles, some are so fine that 10 of them can fit into the width of a normal syringe.

 According to Traditional Chinese medicine, stimulating these points can correct imbalances in the flow of Qi through channels known as meridians.

 ACUPUNCTURE Versus DRY NEEDLING

-According to the large body of historical data collected by traditional Chinese physicians over thousands of years, Acupuncture is believed to provide pain relief, strengthen internal organ function and improve immunity and the body’s natural healing ability, among many other functions (Macciocia, 2015).
-Randomized controlled trials have recently been done on acupuncture in the emergency wards of 4 Melbourne hospitals, and have successfully shown that it is a safe and effective pain reliever.
-The long term use of opiods is now being questioned for their efficacy, so it is very important to find other ways to assist with both acute and chronic pain conditions.
+According to the large body of historical data collected by traditional Chinese physicians over thousands of years, Acupuncture is believed to provide pain relief, strengthen internal organ function, improve immunity and support the body’s natural healing ability, among many other functions (Macciocia, 2015).
+Randomized controlled trials have recently been done on acupuncture in the emergency wards of 4 Melbourne hospitals, and have shown that it may provide some pain relief (Cohen et al., 2017).
+The long term use of opioids is now being questioned for their efficacy, so it is very important to find other ways to assist with both acute and chronic pain conditions.
 There is a growing body of evidence supporting acupuncture’s efficacy for a variety of conditions (McDonald & Janz, 2017).